 Here’s what you get after pasting the snippet:

-data-images-only attribute in the Uploading Widget input element is an
+data-images-only sits in the Uploading Widget config to provide

 Hit “Apply” to publish your changes.
 The form you built would then appear on your page:

 That’s it.
 If you want to tailor the Uploading Widget UI to your page layout, check out styling options.

 Congratulations!
 You have just powered your Squarespace project with file uploading.

 There’s more to what Uploading Widget can do: showing image previews, applying interactive crop or editing images in any browser.
 Check out the live file uploader Dashboard to discover available options and get ready-made code snippets.